slackermorris/typescript-design-patterns/src/behavioural/iterator/README-iterator.md

 ## Implementation

-The data structure is encapsulated in the concrete Aggregate class.
-In our case this is the List class which supports an Array collection.

 The iterator only has access to the data structure, the collection, through methods exposed by the collection class.
 See an example in how we isolate the current item.

 For this example we have implemeted an _external_ iterator where control of the iteration is managed by the client, in our case the tests.